dojoengine/book/src/toolchain/sozo/world-commands/register.md

-## register
+## sozo register

 `register` is used to register new systems and components.

 ```sh
 sozo register [OPTIONS] <COMMAND>
 ```

 ```sh
 Commands:
   component  Register a component to a world.